pipo02mix/why_k8s_can_make_our_life_easier/steps/10/app/README.md

 [Other OS check here](https://github.com/Azure/draft/releases/tag/v0.15.0)

-- Now configure the registry to use the internal one `draft config set registry docker.for.mac.localhost:5000`
+- Now configure the registry to use the internal one `draft config set registry docker.for.mac.localhost:5000` (`localhost` in Linux OS)

 ## Simple app (frontend -> backend )

+- First sets up local environment to work with Draft running `draft init`.

 - Deploy the backend to the cluster.
 Enter in `backend` folder and run `draft up`